-She is also the founder of E Thompson Media, a consulting firm specializing in media management, custom digital content, and public relations.
+She is also the founder of E Thompson Media, a small consulting firm specializing in copywriting, media management, custom digital content, marketing and public relations.
 Her firm’s Nevada clients are:

 — Wealth management advisory firm HighTower Las Vegas

 — the Stat Pack & Fact Pack, a website and weekly business and economic newsletter co-published by HighTower Las Vegas partner (and Nevada Independent treasurer) Mike PeQueen and economist John Restrepo of RCG Economics

 E grew up in rural Michigan where she had a horse, a dog, numerous cats, and more chores than she wanted.
 She was editor of both her high school and community college newspapers.
 In 1989, assisted by the Michigan chapter of the ACLU, she won a freedom of press case that made national news.
 She moved to Nevada in 1998 and has a B.A. in English Literature from UNLV.
 In her leisure time, E enjoys watching documentaries and films, reading, writing, dining out, checking out live music venues, nature walks, and traveling the globe.
 She loves good coffee, good champagne and good conversation enjoyed with either.